Focke-Achgelis Fa 330: Development

 Because of their low profile in the water, submarines could not see more than a few miles over the ocean.
 To solve this, the German admiralty considered a number of different options, including a folding seaplane (Arado Ar 231).
 In the end, they chose the Fa 330, a simple, single-seat autogyro kite with a three-bladed rotor.

-The Fa 330 could be deployed to the deck of the submarine by two people and was tethered to the U-boat by a 300 m cable.
+The Fa 330 could be deployed from a small platform mounted on the anti-aircraft gun deck of the conning tower of the submarine by four people and was tethered to the U-boat by a 300 m cable.
 The airflow on the rotors as the boat motored along on the surface would spin them up.
 The kite would then be deployed behind the U-boat with its observer-pilot aboard, raising him approximately 120 meters above the surface and allowing him to see much farther — about 25 nmi, compared to the 5 nmi visible from the conning tower of the U-boat.
-If the U-boat captain were forced to abandon it on the surface, the tether would be released and the Fa 330 would descend slowly to the water.
+If the U-boat captain was forced to abandon it on the surface, the tether would be released and the Fa 330 would descend slowly to the water.
+Alternatively, the pilot could jettison the blades and towline.
+The jettisoned blades would pull a parachute from a canister and the pilot would ditch his seat before landing in the water.